Skip to content (Press enter)

 All with the exception of:

-• dual listed companies (see information below); and
+• certain dual listed companies (see information below);

-• banking institutions (listed and unlisted, including credit cards companies) that are subject to reporting requirements of the Banking Supervision Department of the Bank of Israel, as explained above.
+• banking institutions and activities (listed and unlisted, including credit card companies) that are subject to the reporting requirements of the Banking Supervision Department of the Bank of Israel, as explained above; and

 Are IFRS Accounting Standards also required or permitted for more than the consolidated financial statements of companies whose securities trade in a public market?